Confirmed: Remarkable Paper Pure (new Remarkable 2)

 • RM03A / RM03AA reMarkable Paper Pro Move

-This photographs are confidential in the FCC database, but the photo in the database is of a RM04DA which is likely the stylus.
-I’m guessing though.
+The photographs are confidential in the FCC database, but this photo in the database is of a RM04DA which is likely the stylus as the label is very much like the ones you typically see on the Marker packaging.

 FCC Database Confidential Remarkable Device

-The US FCC database also has a confidential filing in Feb 2026, for a yet to be released device.
+For what it’s worth, the US FCC database confidential filing in Feb 2026, is for a yet to be released device.

 FCC ID: 2AMK2-RM12AA.
 This doesn’t correspond to any current Remarkable device – it doesn’t necessarily mean we’ll get a Remarkable Paper Pure, but it’s a sign there’s something new coming (at the very least a refreshed device).
 That said, Remarkable requested the device images and user manual remain confidential, so something new is very likely.